 (ii) The placement of the term in the document.
-A term appearing at, or hyperlinked from, text at the beginning of a document, or near the place where the person against which the term is to operate must signify assent, is more likely to be conspicuous than a term in the middle of a lengthy document.

-(iii) If terms are available only through the use of a hyperlink, in addition to the placement of the hyperlink as described above, factors to be considered include whether there is language drawing attention to the hyperlink and describing its function, and the size and color of the text used for the hyperlink and any related language.

-(iv) The heading used, if any.
-A misleading heading-such as the heading "Warranty" for a paragraph that contains a disclaimer of warranties-might cause a reasonable person to fail to notice the language that would disclaim warranties, so that the term would not be conspicuous.

-(v) The effort needed to access the term.
-A term accessible only by triggering multiple hyperlinks is less likely to be conspicuous than a term accessible from a single hyperlink.

-This definition deals only with requirements that a term be conspicuous (or noted conspicuously) found in particular provisions of [the Uniform Commercial Code].
-Other protective doctrines designed to assure that assent is meaningful that are part of general contract law may also apply.
+A term appearing at, or hyperlinked from,

+1 text at the beginning of a document, or near the place where the person against which the term is 2 to operate must signify assent, is more likely to be conspicuous than a term in the middle of a 3 lengthy document.
+4 5 (iii) If terms are available only through the use of a hyperlink, in addition to the 6 placement of the hyperlink as described above, factors to be considered include whether there is 7 language drawing attention to the hyperlink and describing its function, and the size and color of 8 the text used for the hyperlink and any related language 9 10 (iv) The language of the heading, if any.
+A misleading heading - such as the heading "Warranty" for a paragraph that contains a disclaimer of warranties - might cause a reasonable 11 12 person to fail to notice the language that would disclaim warranties, so that the term would not 13 be conspicuous.
+14 15 (v) The effort needed to access the term.
+A term accessible only by triggering multiple 16 hyperlinks is less likely to be conspicuous than a term accessible from a single hyperlink.
+17 18 New technologies have created opportunities for terms to be written, displayed, or 19 presented in novel ways, such as by the use of pop-up windows, text balloons, dynamically 20 expanding or dynamically magnifying text, and vibrating a smart device to name a few.
+Other methods will undoubtedly be developed in the future.
+Courts should be receptive to new methods 21 22 of making a term conspicuous but in each instance the test remains whether the term ought to be noticed by a reasonable person against which the term is to operate.
+23 24 25 This definition deals only with requirements of that a term be conspicuous (or noted 26 conspicuously) that are stated in particular provisions of [the Uniform Commercial Code].
+Other 27 protective doctrines designed to assure that assent is meaningful that are part of general contract 28 law may also apply.
 See Section 1-103(b).
+29 30 31 32 24.
+"Money."
+Substantively identical to former Section 1-201.
+The test is that of sanction 33 of government, whether by authorization before issue or adoption afterward, which recognizes 34 the circulating medium as a part of the official currency of that government.
+The narrow view 35 that money is limited to legal tender is rejected.
+[To be revised to reflect discussion in Reporter's 36 Note 4.]
+37 38 Reporter's Note 39 40 1.
+"Conspicuous."
+41 42 a.
+Issue of fact or law.
+The sentence in the definition providing that the issue is 43 one for the court was deleted in earlier drafts but has been restored in square 44 brackets.
+Concern was expressed that its deletion might make a summary 45 judgment more difficult to obtain.
+The drafting committee should give further consideration to this issue.